About FJP / Frequently Asked Questions

 How is FJP funded?

-FJP is entirely funded by private donations from philanthropic foundations and individuals who support its evidence-based approach to criminal legal system reform.
+FJP is entirely funded by private donations from philanthropic foundations and individuals who support its evidence-based approach.
 It does not receive any direct government grants at the federal, state, or local level.

 Is Fair and Just Prosecution a partisan organization?